If you are (or someone you are with is) in immediate danger or feel unsafe, call 9‑1‑1.

 It was not your fault

-If you are the survivor of sexual harassment (including sexual assault, dating or domestic violence, gender-based harassment or bullying, and stalking) and someone has harmed you, it's not your fault.
+If you are the survivor of sexual harassment (including sexual assault, dating or domestic violence, gender-based harassment, and stalking) and someone has harmed you, it's not your fault.

 Ask for help—we have services for survivors